MiracleDevs/Paradigm.Express.WebApi/README.md

 }
 ```

-There are two methods you can use:
+There are two methods you can call on your server class:
-- `registerGlobalFilter`: Allows to register only one filter at a time.
+- `this.routing.registerGlobalFilter(MyFilter)`: Allows to register only one filter at a time.
-- `registerGlobalFilters`: Takes an array of filters to be register.
+- `this.routing.registerGlobalFilters([Filter1, Filter2])`: Takes an array of filters to be register.

-Another minor thing to mention, is that the framework resolves filter using DI.
-This means you need to decorate or register your filter in the same `DependencyContainer` that your serve uses.
+Another minor thing to mention, is that the framework resolves filters using DI.
+This means you need to decorate or register your filter in the same `DependencyContainer` that your server uses.
 If you don't call 'HostBuilder.useDependencyInjection(() => ...)' then your filters will be registered inside 'DependencyCollection.globalCollection'.
-Filters will be resolved on a scoped container used for each request, so you could make a filter scoped, or transient, depending on your needs.
+Filters will be resolved inside a scoped container used for each request, so you could make a filter scoped, or transient, depending on your needs.

 Last but not least, is good to understand the order in which the filters are executed, mostly if you end up having the 3 categories at the same time: